verrazzano/docs/content/en/docs/guides/lift-and-shift.md

    - Be aware of these domain limitations:

         - There are two supported domain types, single server and single cluster.
-        - Domains must use the default value, `AdminServer`, for `AdminServerName`.
         - Domains must use:
+            - The default value `AdminServer` for `AdminServerName`.
-            - WebLogic Server listen port for the Administration Server: 7001.
+            - WebLogic Server listen port for the Administration Server: `7001`.
-            - WebLogic Server listen port for the Managed Server: 8001.
+            - WebLogic Server listen port for the Managed Server: `8001`.
             - Note that these are all standard WebLogic Server default values.

    - Save the installer after you have finished; you will need it to build the Docker image.